 Rest assured, you don’t have to be a zen master before you benefit from meditation – even a few minutes a day can make a big difference in well-being.

 We explain what meditation is and how it improves your health and mood.
 We also share 5 excellent (and free) apps that make it easy and convenient to start meditating.

-In these apps, there are many types of meditations to choose from and different lengths of time – even 1 minute.
+In these apps, there are many types of meditations to choose from and different lengths of time – even as little as 1 minute.
 You’ll easily find something that suits your mood and fits into your busy day.

 What is meditation and what are the benefits?

 Meditation doesn’t require any equipment, is free, and is easy to do.

 All you need is a quiet spot where you can sit and try to focus your attention in a way that helps your body and mind relax.
 Guided meditations make this easy because you just follow the calming voice prompts.

 Don’t worry if your thoughts wander while you’re meditating, that happens to everyone.
 The only thing that’s important is just to do it, there’s no right or wrong way.

 - And more